What is the Difference Between Management and Administration?

 Conclusion

 Both management and administration are crucial for achieving the final goal.
 These two go hand in hand since administration and management are incomplete without the other.
 If the system has poor administration, weak policies and procedures will be created.
-This will lead to poor decisions that will adversely impact everyone from higher level to lower level.
-In the end, managers will have no clue of what path to take for achieving the end goal.
+This will lead to poor decisions that will adversely impact everyone from higher to lower levels.
+In the end, managers will have no clue what path to take to achieve the end goal.

 On the other hand, if the administration is strong but management is weak, it will also cripple the system.
-Even if the policies are effective, due to weak management, their implementation will be poor.
-This will hamper the workflow, efficiency, and productivity of group of people in the company.
+Even if the policies are effective, their implementation will be poor due to weak management.
+This will hamper the workflow, efficiency, and productivity of a group of people in the company.
+I hope that this article has helped you understand the difference between management and administration in detail.

 Related Reads: